 - Share your meals – Where possible, do not eat alone.
 Instead, share food with loved ones.
 Try and choose people with a positive attitude who will encourage and support you with your eating goals.

-These practices will strengthen positive messages to your body to nurture your mind-body connection, and you will begin to find fulfilment and satisfaction from the act of being present and aware at mealtimes.
+These practices will strengthen positive messages to your body to nurture your mind-body connection.
+You will begin to find fulfilment and satisfaction from being present and aware at mealtimes.

 Plan Your Meals

-It is vital to focus on bringing joy and excitement into your meals rather than think about what you are missing out on.
+Focusing on bringing joy and excitement into your meals is vital rather than thinking about what you miss out on.
 Changing what you eat requires dedication and forethought, so try and plan a week.

-Consider commitments, responsibilities, and who you will be eating with each day.
+Consider commitments, responsibilities, and who you will eat with daily.
 Pay particular attention to those days when you might be tired or stressed and plan an easy option to avoid falling into detrimental stress eating habits.

 To discover an alternative method to weight loss, healthy eating, and long-term food serenity, try my Craving Freedom course—a gentle approach to beating food cravings and developing a healthy relationship with food.